8th - 11th July 2021

 The Galleria dell'Accademia displays Michelangelo’s “David” sculpture.
 The Uffizi Gallery exhibits Botticelli’s “The Birth of Venus” and da Vinci’s “Annunciation.”

-Registration for the Florence conference is now open!
+Registration for the Florence conference is opening soon!

 ISQua Membership Values & Benefits

 Access articles, presentations, reports and recordings from international healthcare experts.
 Receive updates on activities of interest to you.